srlearn/srlearn/README.md

 ---

-# boostsrl_java
+# boostsrl

 > **BoostSRL** (Boosting for Statistical Relational Learning) is a gradient-boosting based approach to learning statistical relational models.
 > Sriraam Natarajan, Tushar Khot, Kristian Kersting and Jude Shavlik, Boosted Statistical Relational Learners: From Benchmarks to Data-Driven Medicine.
 SpringerBriefs in Computer Science, ISBN: 978-3-319-13643-1, 2015

-*boostsrl_java* is a Python package with wrappers for creating background knowledge and performing learning and inference.
+*boostsrl* is a Python package with wrappers for creating background knowledge and performing learning and inference.

 ## Getting Started